 It's important to clean your pressure cooker's sealing ring, which fits around the inside rim of the body of the cooker to form a pressure-tight seal with the lid while cooking.
 This piece tends to absorb the odors of the food you're cooking.
 After cleaning and deodorizing, it needs to be properly placed to maintain its seal.
 Residue or food particles lodged in the steam release handle, anti-block shield, and float valve may affect their function and throw off your pressure level.

-Repeated cleaning with white vinegar can stain aluminum pressure cookers - not to mention the permanent damage it can do to your stone countertops if that's where you're doing your cleaning.
+Cleaning aluminum pressure cookers with white vinegar can lead to irreversible staining - not to mention the permanent damage it can do to your stone countertops if that's where you're doing your cleaning.
 Soapy water usually won't do the trick when cleaning baked-on food gunk, and even the familiar baking soda mixtures can take anywhere from 30 minutes to an hour to start removing anything.

 Lastly, steer clear of using scouring pads, steel wool, and abrasive cleaners, as these could scratch the liner or other components.

-Always soak your pressure cooker's removable parts after use, and deep clean the whole appliance at least once a month.
+Always soak your pressure cooker's removable parts in soapy water after use, and deep clean the whole appliance at least once a month.